caseymm/firenearby-service/README.md

 All actions in this repository are run every 10 minutes.

 ### How to run manually
-To get the latest fire data: `yarn get-data`
-To identify and send text alerts to users: `yarn identify-matches`
+To get the latest fire data: `yarn get-latest-fires` To identify and send text alerts to users: `yarn identify-matches`

 *note: There is no build action since this script is being run by github actions